 From Burge Lake Provincial Park in the north to Stephenfield Provincial Park south-west of Winnipeg, camping is available in many Parks across Manitoba.
-Online reservations for Manitoba Provincial Parks campgrounds begin in early April.
+Online reservations for Manitoba Provincial Parks campgrounds generally open on the first Monday in April.

 Ontario’s one million square kilometre land mass makes it the second largest province in Canada.
 With all but one of the Great Lakes lapping its shoreline, Ontario is estimated to have 20% of the world’s freshwater stores.